HL7/fhir-udap-security-ig/input/pagecontent/index.md

 <div class="stu-note" markdown="1">
 This Security FHIR&reg; IG has been established upon the recommendations of ONC's FHIR at Scale Taskforce (FAST) Security Tiger Team, and has been adapted from IGs previously published by UDAP.org.
-The workflows defined in the Unified Data Access Profiles (UDAP&trade;) have been used in several FHIR IGs, including the Carequality FHIR IG, Carin BB IG, DaVinci HREX IG, and others.
+The workflows defined in the Unified Data Access Profiles (UDAP&trade;) have been used in several FHIR IGs, including the TEFCA Facilitated FHIR IG, Carequality FHIR IG, Carin BB IG, DaVinci HREX IG, and others.
 The objective of this IG is to harmonize workflows for both consumer-facing and B2B applications to facilitate cross-organizational and cross-network interoperability.

 Additional enhancements include a formal definition for a B2B Authorization Extension Object to facilitate these transactions.
 </div>